cmcfarlane/meta/Reading-List.md

 Steinmetz, George (ed). *The Politics of Method in the Human Sciences: Positivism and Its Epistemological Others*.
 Duke UP, 1995.
 H61.P5874 2005

 Tilly, Charles. *The Politics of Collective Violence*.
 Cambridge UP, 2003.

+Western, Bruce. *Punishment and Inequality in America*.
+Russell Sage Foundation, 2006.

 White, Harrison. *Identity and Control: How Social Formations Emerge*.
 Princeton UP, 2008.
 [Revised and Updated Version of *Identity and Control: A Structural Theory of Social Action*.
 Princeton UP, 1992.]